 8 Unbound: Harv.
 J. Legal Left 79-108 (2013)

 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Toward a Jurisprudence of Law, Peace, Justice, and a Tilt Toward Non-Violent and Empathic Means of Human Problem Solving" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1286.
+1286.